peppermintflowers/peppermintflowers/README.md

 ## Hello ✨🌷
 Here's a mixed bag of curiosity, code, and systems thinking 💡⬇️ </b>
-🌱 Fun fact: I'm currently learning GPU Architecture and Security fundamentals. </b>
+🌱 Currently building Tawa: turning beauty product usage, depletion and repurchase decisions into a systems problem. </b>

 <!--